tinode/chat/README.md

                  // of a deleted message, optional
       private: { ... } // application-defined user's 'private' object, present only
                        // for the requester's own subscriptions
+      online: true, // boolean, current online status of the user; if this is a
+                    // group or a p2p topic, it's user's online status in the topic,
+                    // i.e. if the user is attached and listening to messages; if this
+                    // is a response to a 'me' query, it tells if the topic is
+                    // online; p2p is considered online if the other party is
+                    // online, not necessarily attached to topic; a group topic
+                    // is considered online if it has at least one active
+                    // subscriber.

       // The following fields are present only when querying 'me' topic